Changes in funding

 If we receive information from the federal government that you are approaching the maximum amounts of your awarded loans or Pell Grant, your awards will be adjusted accordingly.

-You must attend class and/or complete an academic activity in order to receive your financial aid.
+You must attend class and/or complete academic engagement in order to receive your financial aid.
 Federal financial aid regulations require confirmation that you have begun attendance in your courses before aid is disbursed.

-Students are expected to complete the “academic activity” within the first two weeks of the term.
+Students are expected to complete the “academic engagement” within the first two weeks of the term.
 Failure to do so will result in delays to the disbursement of financial aid awarded to them.
-If you are reported as not attending or have not completed the “academic activity,” our office cannot include the course credit hours in your financial aid award disbursement.
+If you are reported as not attending or have not completed the “academic engagement,” our office cannot include the course credit hours in your financial aid award disbursement.
 The reduced number of credits may reduce the amount of financial aid that you are eligible to receive for the term.
-As instructors report your attendance and/or you complete your “academic activity”, your awards will be adjusted.
+As instructors report your attendance and/or you complete your “academic engagement”, your awards will be adjusted.

 - Physically attending a class where there is an opportunity for direct interaction between the instructor and students